Barbara Lazaroff — Giving, Caring Philanthropist

 The California Spirit Event — Cal Spirit

-In 1993, Barbara Lazaroff and Wolfgang Puck founded the annual California Spirit Event.
+In 1993, with Sherry Lansing, Barbara Lazaroff and Wolfgang Puck founded the annual California Spirit Event.
 Over the years, it raised millions of dollars to support the American Cancer Society in its mission to eliminate cancer through research, education, and advocacy.
-Later co-hosted by Sherry Lansing, the Cal Spirit Event featured gourmet creations by Los Angeles’ most renowned chefs, premium California wines, live entertainment, and a spectacular live and silent auction.
+The Cal Spirit Event featured gourmet creations by Los Angeles’ most renowned chefs, premium California wines, live entertainment, and a spectacular live and silent auction.

 Each year, on the second seder night, patrons enjoy one of the most gourmet traditional kosher Seders while supporting Mazon’s drive to eradicate hunger by supporting a myriad of hunger relief organizations throughout the U.S. and abroad.